 BMED 483 Advanced Topics in Infectious Disease

-This course will examine basic principles of infectious diseases such as Pathophysiology, Epidemiology and Transmission, and Control of Infectious Agents including an emphasis on Antimicrobial Therapy and Resistance.
-Selected Infectious Disease syndromes will be examined to explore unique host microbe interactions.
+BMED 483, Advanced Topics in Infectious Disease, will examine basic principles of infectious diseases, including the epidemiology, pathophysiology, transmission, and control of infectious agents, with an emphasis on antimicrobial therapy and resistance.
+Selected infectious disease syndromes will be examined to explore unique host microbe interactions.
 Students will work through the topics online using interactive multimedia modules.
-Student assessment will include weekly online quizzes, group, and individual assignments.
-Active participation will also form part of student assessment.
+Throughout the course modules, students will focus on four major groups of microorganisms – bacteria, parasites, viruses, and fungi.
 At the completion of the course, students will have an understanding of the key concepts of emerging topics in infectious diseases.

 Minimum 4th year (Level 4) standing and one of (MICR 382/3.0; MICR320/3.0; MICR270/3.0; MICR221/3.0), or permission from the instructor.